-Thai flavors, easy chicken meatballs, superfood red cabbage, and cleansing cilantro all come together to make this delicious summer lunch or dinner recipe.
+Thai flavors, easy chicken meatballs, superfood red cabbage, and cleansing cilantro all come together to make this delicious lunch or dinner recipe.
 Feel free to add a few slices of avocado or even a drizzle of cilantro to your red cabbage wraps as well.

 - 1 pound organic free-range chicken breast (ground)